youyanggu/covid19_projections/path-to-herd-immunity.md

 - We assume states will continue to impose varying degrees of restrictions and interventions until herd immunity is reached.
 - We define "normality" as the removal of all COVID-19-related restrictions and interventions.
 - Herd immunity is not permanent.
 It can be lost due to waning immunity, both from infection and vaccination.
+- For the purpose of estimating new infections, we do not differentiate between immunity acquired from infection and immunity acquired from vaccination.

 [Back to Top](#top)